IRS Not Collectible Status

 Why should I hire Ideal Tax?

-IRS often attempts to disqualify a taxpayer from currently non-collectible status (CNC) because the taxpayer’s expenses are not necessary, or the taxpayer’s income is higher than claimed.
 Ideal Tax’s tax attorneys are skilled negotiators with a deep understanding of tax laws and IRS manuals.
-We will maximize your chances of being placed in currently not collectible status.
-For more information, please contact (888-224-3004).
+We will maximize your chances of being placed in non-collectible status.
+For more information on our other tax relief options, please contact (888-224-3004).